 - A. The subscribing agencies hereby approve and enter into this Agreement whereby each agency may request and render voluntary cooperation and assistance of a routine law enforcement nature across jurisdictional lines.
-This assistance may address violations of any Florida Statute, e.g., investigating homicides, sex offenses, robberies, assaults, burglaries, larcenies, gambling, motor vehicle thefts, drug offenses pursuant to Chapter 893, F.S.
+This assistance may address violations of any Florida Statute, e.g., investigating homicides, sex offenses, robberies, assaults, burglaries, larcenies, gambling, drug offenses pursuant to Chapter 893, F.S.
 The agencies may conduct joint investigations or operations and may participate in inter-agency task forces. - B. SunRail is Central Florida's commuter rail system and, when fully completed, will connect DeLand in Volusia County to Poinciana in Osceola County.
 The parties are located along the SunRail line.

 When a person reports that a violation of law occurred on a SunRail train, the party receiving the report shall investigate the offense and try to determine the jurisdiction in which it occurred.
-If the offense occurred in another jurisdiction, the case shall be referred to the appropriate party.
-Any such referral shall be accompanied by a written report.
 If the jurisdiction in which the offense occurred is unknown, the party receiving the report shall assume jurisdiction for any follow-up investigation.
+If it is determined at any time that the offense occurred in another jurisdiction, the case shall be referred to the appropriate agency and a written report provided.